lupyuen/lupyuen.github.io/src/ci3.md

 1. New GitHub Org will eventually __Offload CI Checks__ from our NuttX Repos

-    (Maybe macOS CI Checks for New PRs)
+    (Maybe do macOS CI Checks for PRs)

 ![TODO](https://lupyuen.github.io/images/ci3-title.jpg)